 Tuning based on different scales allows users to play other sequences of semitones and whole tones, which enables them to play in different modes, such as old ecclesiastical modes.

-"""Hammer action"" means that the digital piano keyboard is weighted with little hammers to provide realistic touch sensitivity, just like that of a real grand piano. ""Scaled"" means that the weight of the keys decreases from the low to the high keys, just like on an acoustic instrument."
+"Hammer action" means that the digital piano keyboard is weighted with little hammers to provide realistic touch sensitivity, just like that of a real grand piano.

 Slider for the simple adjustment of parameters.